GERYMEN/github-user-Search/README.md

 Getting Started
 To run the application locally, follow these steps:

-Clone the repository: git clonehttps://github.com/GERYMEN/github-user-Search.git Navigate to the project directory: cd githubService Install dependencies: npm install
+Clone the repository: git clone https://github.com/GERYMEN/github-user-Search.git Navigate to the project directory: cd githubService Install dependencies: npm install
 Start the development server: ng serve
 Open your browser and navigate to http://localhost:4200/ Deployment
 The application is deployed and hosted on [GitHub Pages/Netlify/etc.].
-You can access the live version at [deployment-url].
+You can access the live version at https://github-service-gerymen-mohammed-sirajs-projects.vercel.app?_vercel_share=mPQIIMgCGDDFaxOdLHui5gWEiOVUesIE

 Technologies Used
 Angular